Marketing, marketing, MARKETING! That’s what we as modern L&D Pros hear daily.

 Things take time to build.

-You plant seeds, nurture them and harvest the rewards in the future.
+You plant seeds, nurture them and harvest the rewards in the future (yes, I am a proud houseplant fanatic).

-We all look for hacks or secrets when in reality there isn’t one.
-Do the work, embrace slow growth and you’ll be better in the next 5yrs than you’re now.
+The easier option?
+Do the work, embrace slow growth and you’ll be better in the next 5 years than you’re now.

 That’s the non-obvious ‘secret’.